And I mean that especially for the folks that we just spent our first hour talking about.

 If it is a valid and achievable goal, let's go do it.

-Uh that America gets a little less credit and its president gets a little less credit.
+Then America gets a little less credit and its president gets a little less credit.

-So I take nothing away, you know, from what uh God bless the American troops that are a part of NATO.
+So I take nothing away, you know, from what God bless the American troops that are a part of NATO.

-This was a a specific American operation that he did sign off on, and I give him credit for that.
+This was a specific American operation that he did sign off on, and I give him credit for that.

 Doesn't, never will.

-Um so I I uh that that's that's what I would say.
+So that's what I would say.

 What others say is their business.

-Yeah, I mean uh sometimes things are situational.
+Yeah, I mean, sometimes things are situational.

 If he does something like the Afghan surge, I want to give him credit for it.

-If he signs off on the operation to kill bin Laden, I want to give him credit for it.
+If he signs off on the operation to kill Bin Laden, I want to give him credit for it.

-Uh I don't want to blame him for things that are not his fault, but I don't want to credit him for things that are not to his credit either.
+I don't want to blame him for things that are not his fault, but I don't want to credit him for things that are not to his credit either.

-So anyway, thank you, sir.
+So, anyway, thank you, sir.

 Appreciate it very, very much.

-1-800-282-2882, Mark Davis in for Rush.
+1-800-282-2882, Mark Davis in for rush.

-Uh let us head to Allentown PA David.
+Let us head to Allentown PA, David.

 Hey, Mark Davis, how are you?

-Nice to have you.
+In for rush, nice to have you.

 Hello.